a3gz/chubby/README.md

 # Chubby
 Adding some fat to [Slim Framework](https://github.com/slimphp/Slim).

-Chubby is an application template and a collection of modules designed to work with Slim 3.

-Although the modules prefixed with `chubby` are designed to work with Slim, they need to be used in the context of a Chubby application because they assume the existence of the path constants defined by Chubby.

-Chubby takes the proposed application structure in [Slim's documentation](https://www.slimframework.com/docs/tutorial/first-app.html) and provides a working template around which additional fat is added in the form of composer modules.
+Chubby provides a working Slim application template around which additional fat is added in the form of modules.

-The first of these modules is [Chubby View](https://github.com/a3gz/chubby-view), a PHP renderer that facilitates a very convenient way of organizing code.
+The first of these modules is [Chubby View](https://github.com/a3gz/chubby-view), a PHP renderer that offers a very convenient way of organizing code.

 ## Install via Composer